');

 About Liberty, UT

-Liberty is a small community in Utah with a population of 1,333 residents.
-The median household income is $96,250 per year, which is above the national average.
-The median age in Liberty is 38 years.
+Liberty is a small town located in Utah with a population of 1,333 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $96,250 per year, which is 28% above the national median of $75,149.
+The median age of 38 years is close to the US median age of 38.9 years.

 How Liberty Ranks in Utah